MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- ====================================================================== -->
-## The PrintToPdfStream method to customize printing to a PDF stream
+## The PrintToPdfStream method to print to a PDF stream, using customize print settings

 Silently prints the current top-level document in the WebView2 control to a PDF stream.
 To completely control how printing is performed, you can print to a PDF and then build your own code to print the PDF.
 This API consists of an asynchronous `PrintToPdfStream` method and a `PrintSettings` object.